 Recycling appliances pays off

 Driving through your neighborhood you might see a freezer or refrigerator standing near the garage door.
+It’s likely awaiting its last ride to a recycling facility.
 It’s not turned toward the garage door because it’s bashful.
-Clark Public Utilities and its recyclers ask anyone recycling an old one to face it toward a building to protect curious children.
-There it awaits its last ride.
+Recyclers ask anyone recycling an old one to face it toward a building to protect curious children.

 Often garages and man caves take in vintage refrigerators or freezers, some dating back to the 1960s.
 While it seems acceptable to move them to a garage or basement when the new one is delivered, it may not pay off.
 These antique appliances use as much as three times more energy than the newest models.
 In return for keeping drinks cool, they boost the monthly electric bill big time.